jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## The Application Layer and its protocols

 The application layer does not represent the application itself, but the protocols that bring communication services to the applications.
-These protocols (HTTP, FTP, SMTP...) are the ones which the applications most directly interacts, as it is much less common to build applications that interact directly with protocols below the Transport layer.
+These protocols (HTTP, FTP, SMTP...) are the ones which the applications most directly interacts with, as it is much less common to build applications that interact directly with protocols below the Transport layer.

-Application layer protocols focus on the structure of the message and the data sent, trusting on the protocols below them to ensure the message is transported reliably.
-These protocols can be understood as systems of rules for how applications interact witch each other at a syntactical level.
+Application layer protocols focus on the structure of the message and the data sent, trusting on the protocols below them to ensure the messages are transported reliably.
+These protocols can be understood as systems of rules for how applications interact witch each other.

 ## The World Wide Web or Web

-If the internet is a network of network, the infrastructure that allows inter-network communications, both in physical terms and the lower protocols that control its use, the Web is a service that we can access via that infrastructure.
-The Web is an immense information system comprised of resources (documents, images, files, etc.) which are accessible via a Uniform Resource Locator or URL.
+If the internet is a network of network, the infrastructure that allows inter-network communications, both in physical terms and the lower protocols that control its use; the Web is a service that we can access via that infrastructure.
+The Web is an immense information system comprised of *resources* (documents, images, files, etc.) which are accessible via a Uniform Resource Locator or URL.

 ## HTML